 Is 20/20 Vision Perfect?

 It is a common misconception that 20/20 vision is “perfect.”
 In fact, it is only “normal.”
-If a person has 20/15 vision, for example, they can clearly make out objects from 20 feet that a person with 20/20 vision would need to be 15 feet away from to see clearly.
-20/20 is the vision required for precise tasks like reading stock quotes in the newspaper or becoming a fighter pilot, however better vision is possible and measurable.
+For example, if a person has 20/15 vision, they can make out objects from 20 feet away, whereas someone with 20/20 vision would need to be 15 feet away to see clearly.

 The standards for visual acuity vary by jurisdiction.
-In some places, 20/40 vision is considered the minimum to drive a car without corrective lenses, for example.
-In the province of Ontario, drivers must have visual acuity of 20/50 or better.
-If you have worse visual acuity than this, you will need to visit your optometrist for corrective lenses.
+In some places, 20/40 vision is considered the minimum to drive a car without corrective lenses.
+In Ontario, drivers must have visual acuity of 20/50 or better.
+If your visual acuity is lower you will need to visit your optometrist for corrective lenses.
 Patients with vision of 20/200 (one-tenth of normal vision) are considered to be legally blind.

 What Eye Charts Don’t Measure

-Remember, eye charts are only a rough measure of visual acuity.
-They do not measure depth perception, peripheral vision, colour perception, or ability to perceive contrast.
-For example, someone could have 20/20 vision when staring directly ahead.
-But if they have less than 20 degrees of peripheral vision, they are considered legally blind.
+Remember, eye charts are only a rough measure of visual acuity and will only detect refractive errors.
+They do not measure depth perception, peripheral vision, colour perception, or the ability to perceive contrast.
+Someone could have 20/20 vision when staring directly ahead.
+However, if they have less than 20 degrees of peripheral vision, they are considered legally blind.

-Furthermore, in no way do eye charts measure the health of your eyes.
-Other tests are needed to measure your eye fluid pressure, eye dryness, retinal health, and presence of eye diseases like glaucoma.
+Furthermore, eye charts don’t measure the health of your eyes.
+Other tests are needed to measure your eye fluid pressure, dryness, retinal health, and the presence of diseases like glaucoma.

-This is why eye charts are only one component of an eye exam to assess your overall visual and optical health.
-Contact Laurier Optical Innes Eye Clinic today to schedule your next eye exam.
+Though eye charts are an important component of an eye exam, additional assessments are needed to examine your overall visual and optical health.
+If it has been a long time since you have had your eye examined, then we’re here to help.
+Feel free to contact the Laurier Optical team today to schedule your next eye exam.